jaimevalero/redmine-ops/README.md

 | `Action to implement`   | The action to be implemented (optional).                                    |
 | `Project`               | The project the issue belongs to.                                           |

+## Architecture

+Our module, known as redmine_ops), is built around two main components: [`RedmineProcessor`](redmine_ops/RedmineProcessor.py) and [`RedmineIssueModel`](<redmine_ops/RedmineIssueModel.py>).

+### RedmineProcessor

+Think of [`RedmineProcessor`](<ruta_al_archivo_RedmineProcessor.py>) as the manager of the operation.
+It takes in Excel files, reads the data, and prepares it to be sent to Redmine, our issue tracking system.
+It's like a translator, converting the information from the Excel file into a format that Redmine can understand.

+### RedmineIssueModel

+On the other hand, [`RedmineIssueModel`](<ruta_al_archivo_RedmineIssueModel.py>) is like the blueprint for each individual issue that we're going to create in Redmine.
+It ensures that all the necessary information for an issue is present and correctly formatted.

 ## Running the Application
 To run this application, you need to have Python installed on your machine.
 Follow these steps: